-Mesa Verde, Spanish for green table, offers a spectacular look
+Mesa Verde, Spanish for green table, offers

-into the lives of the Ancestral Pueblo people who made it their
+a spectacular look into the lives of the Ancestral Pueblo people

-home for over 700 years, from A.D.
+who made it their home for over 700 years, from A.D.
 600 to A.D.
-1300.
-Today, the

-600 cliff dwellings.
-These sites are some of the most notable
+archeological sites, including 600 cliff dwellings.
+These sites

-and best preserved in the United States.
-The stunning landscape
+are some of the most notable and best preserved in the United

-of Southwest Colorado, near Four Corners, is the backdrop as you
+States.
+The stunning landscape of Southwest Colorado, near Four

-explore Mesa Verde National Park.
+Corners, is the backdrop as you explore Mesa Verde National Park.

-Mesa Verde National Park is open year-round, but some facilities,
+Mesa Verde National Park is open year-round,

-the most out of your trip, take a look at the Park
+To make the most out of your trip, take a look at the Park

 Getting